dgatf/sct101ctm/README.md

 `MOZ_USE_XINPUT2 DEFAULT=1`

-In Firefox go to `about:config` and then change

-`dow.w3c_touch_events.enabled=1`

 To avoid double click when single clicking with the touchpad increase `Double click delay` in Settings Universal access

 Increase mouse pointer size Settings Universal access

-Install gnome-tweaks and increase font scale in Settings in Fonts
+With gnome-tweaks and increase font scale in Settings in Fonts

-Install dconf and increase launcher icon size in /net/launchpad/plank/docks/dock1/icon-size
+Install dconf-editor and increase launcher icon size in /net/launchpad/plank/docks/dock1/icon-size

+Built-in gnome OSK does not work in Ubuntu Budgie/Xubuntu.
+Instead install onboard

 ## Cameras not working